19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/Counterspell.md

 You choose one target you can see within range and end one [Spell](../../../Spells.md) affecting that target.

-If the targeted [Spell](../../../Spells.md) is a higher level than the level that this [Spell](../../../Spells.md) was cast at, make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 30 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md).
+If the targeted spell is a higher [Spell Level](../../Spell%20Level.md) than the [Spell Level](../../Spell%20Level.md) that this spell was cast at, make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 30 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, the spell is not dispelled.

 ## To Counter a Spell as it is Cast

 *You must [Ready](../../../../Game%20Procedures/Combat/Reaction.md#Ready) this spell in order to do this*.

-You choose one creature you can see within range when they cast a spell to negate it.
+You choose one creature you can see within range when they cast a [Spell](../../../Spells.md) to negate it.

-If the targeted [Spell](../../../Spells.md) is a higher level than the level that this [Spell](../../../Spells.md) was cast at, make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 30 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md).
-On a failure, the spell is not countered.
+If the targeted spell is a higher [Spell Level](../../Spell%20Level.md) than the [Spell Level](../../Spell%20Level.md) that this spell was cast at, make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 30 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md).
+On a failure, the spell is not dispelled.

 ---
 *Upcast: Included in the spell text for clarity*.